 Is there any question that Greg Abbott violated this Article for 8 months while writing, enforcing and telling judges how to rule on his mandates?

 Sec.
 62. CONTINUITY OF STATE AND LOCAL GOVERNMENTAL OPERATIONS FOLLOWING ENEMY ATTACK. (a) The Legislature, in order to insure continuity of state and local governmental operations in periods of emergency resulting from disasters caused by enemy attack, shall have the power and the immediate duty to provide for prompt and temporary succession to the powers and duties of public offices, of whatever nature and whether filled by election or appointment, the incumbents of which may become unavailable for carrying on the powers and duties of such offices.
 Provided, however, that Article I of the Constitution of Texas, known as the “Bill of Rights” shall not be in any manner affected, amended, impaired, suspended, repealed or suspended hereby.

-I would say selling us down the river for Covid relief money happened on November 8th of this year.
+I would say selling us down the river for Covid relief money happened on November 8th, 2021.

-As far as being ignorant of the constitution he swore to protect, too stupid to tell good advice from bad advice or too weak to stand up to pressure?
+As far as being ignorant of the constitution he swore to protect, he's either too stupid to tell good advice from bad or is he too weak to stand up to pressure?